Are you looking for hidden gems in California’s Central Coast? Well, then, take a look at all the fun things to do in Capitola!

 Frederick A. Hihn, a German immigrant, acquired an area known as Soquel Landing (from a family who owned the land by a Mexican grant) and paid for the first wharf in 1857.
 The wharf was supposed to serve as an outlet for produce and lumber from the interior.

-Today, the wharf is used for fishing, boat renting and other recreational activities.
+Today, the wharf is used for fishing, boat renting, and other recreational activities.
 A walk around the structure is a necessity because of the views.

 A walk around the structure is a necessity because of the views.

-To one side, it is possible to admire the rocky, chalky cliffs that are so common in the Monterey Bay.
+To one side, it is possible to admire the rocky, chalky cliffs that are so common in Monterey Bay.
 Gorgeous houses hang from the cliffs with charm.

-To the other side, you have Capitola’s beach and town (which is a depression among the cliffs).
+On the other side, you have Capitola’s beach and town (which is a depression among the cliffs).
 This is where the views explode with color.

-The beach is located to several restaurants, a grocery store and Esplanade Park (in case you do not want to station yourself in the sand).
+The beach is located to several restaurants, a grocery store, and Esplanade Park (in case you do not want to station yourself in the sand).

-Do not miss The Venetian Court
+Do Not Miss The Venetian Court

 In one of the previous photos, you probably noticed a row of colorful apartments.
 Almost everybody called then “The Venetians” and they happened to be one of the symbols of Capitola.